paritytech/polkadot/roadmap/implementers-guide/src/node/backing/statement-distribution.md

 -   Validator nodes are partitioned into groups (with some exceptions), and validators within a group at a relay-parent can send each other `Statement` messages for any candidates within that group and based on that relay-parent.
-    This is referred to as the "cluster" mode.
+-   This is referred to as the "cluster" mode.
+Clusters are the same as backing groups.
 -   `Seconded` statements must be sent before `Valid` statements.
--   `Seconded` statements may only be sent to other members of the group when the candidate is fully known by the validator.
+-   `Seconded` statements may only be sent to other members of the group when the candidate is fully known by the local validator.
+    -   "Fully known" means the validator has the full `CommittedCandidateReceipt` and `PersistedValidationData`, which it receives on request from other validators or from a collator.
+    -   The reason for this is that sending a statement (which is always a `CompactStatement` carrying nothing but a hash and signature) to the cluster, is also signal that you are available to request the candidate from.
+    -   This makes the protocol easier to reason about, while also reducing network messages about candidates that don't really exist.
 -   Validators in a cluster receiving messages about unknown candidates request the candidate (and statements) from other cluster members which have it.
 -   Spam considerations